 HopeWe know that we will never be satisfied living in a world that struggles in the shadows of ignorance and hate, knowing that life should be filled with beauty, truth, and good.
 Only where light is, the darkness can give way, which is why the Stone of Encounter bears the inscription "Yerushalayim".
 The name represents hope for the world.
 The peace of Jerusalem is universal; it applies to all humans.
 Jerusalem could and should make people come together.

 Inscription: Where dust is turned to light

-„You who are watching, who did not raise a murderer hand, but who did not shake off the dust from your yearning, who stood still, right there, where it is turned to light.“ The Jewish poet Nelly Sachs wrote these words in a poem after the Shoah.
+„You who are watching, who did not raise a murderer hand, but who did not shake off the dust from your yearning, who stood still, right there, where it is turned to light.“ The German-Jewish poet Nelly Sachs, awarded with the Nobel Prize for Literature, wrote these words in a poem after Shoah and war.
 Monuments can be an encouragement to get involved for a world of peace and freedom and in that way to learn from the past.
-How can we take responsibility in the sense of Yerushalayim - the heavenly Jerusalem - in the world?
-Where does our responsibility begin? „Where dust is turned to light“ – this inscription on the ground in front of the Stone of Encounter points towards the Tree of Life in the Circle of Peace.
-It shows the way to your own inner center: Peace and freedom begin in the own inner world.
+Only where light is can darkness give way.
+How can we take responsibility for the peace hope of Yerushalayim in the world?
+Where does our responsibility begin? „Where dust is turned to light“ – this inscription on the ground in front of the Stone of Encounter points towards the Tree of Life in the Friedensmal.
+It's about the path to your own inner: Peace and freedom begin in the own inner world.

 „Be the change that you wish to see in the world.“ (Gandhi)